HL7/fhir-exchange-routing-ig/input/pages/index.md

 The implementation guide focuses on exchanges where...

 - the originator directs the exchange to the destination's public FHIR service base URL, for example as retrieved from an endpoint directory
-- but the destination has an arrangement where an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.
+- an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.

 The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of scenarios.